openimagingdata/CDEStaging/report_representation/structured_extractions/chest_ct_findings_51.md

   - No enlarged supraclavicular, axillary, mediastinal, or hilar lymph nodes.
   - No chest wall mass.
 - Bones
-  - No suspicious lytic or blastic lesions.
+  - No suspicious lytic or blastic lesions